In a nutshell: M1 Finance is uniquely positioned amidst a crowded field of investment firms.

 » Want to see how M1 compares to its competitors?
 Check out our list of the best robo-advisors.

 As M1 Finance is still relatively new compared to names like Fidelity and Vanguard, I'd like to address questions you may have about the platform.

 Is M1 Finance Trustworthy/Legit?

-M1 Finance is a member of FINRA, and investments and cash are insured by the SIPC and FDIC, respectively.
+Yes, M1 Finance is a trustworthy, legitimate company.
+M1 is a member of FINRA, and investments and cash are insured by the SIPC and FDIC, respectively.

 In addition, M1 is an American company based in downtown Chicago, IL--not some obscure foreign country.